awsdocs/amazon-rds-user-guide/doc_source/custom-setup-sqlserver.md

 1. Open the context \(right\-click\) menu for the link [ custom\-sqlserver\-onboard\.zip](samples/custom-sqlserver-onboard.zip) and choose **Save Link As**\.

-1. Save the file to your computer\.
+1. Save and extract the file to your computer\.

 #### Configuring resources using CloudFormation<a name="custom-setup-sqlserver.cf.config"></a>